lextoumbourou/notes/content/what-are-zombie-processes.md

     :::bash
     > python fork_zombie.py
-    Parent: I created a child and now all I want to do is sleep...
+    Parent: I created a child with pid 26556 and now all I want to do is sleep...
     Child: Goodbye cruel world!

 Now, in a separate terminal instance (or a separate Screen, Tmux or